 We recently got the chance to watch Disney Beauty and the Beast Live in Concert at the Hollywood Bowl.
 Although my girls were not interested in getting dressed up in princess costumes, they did want to do something special for the occasion.
 So, I came up with Beauty and Beast inspired Hair and Nail DIYs.
 I decided to replicate Belle’s village hairstyle and come up with some nail art for both girls.
+This made our experience at the Beauty and The Beast Live in Concert at the Hollywood Bowl a little extra special.

 Disclaimer: I am not a beauty expert or stylist.
 I am making this for everyday people like me who just want to have a little fun at-home salon day with their girls.